dagu-org/dagu/README.md

   - [License](#license)
   - [Contributors](#contributors)

-## Motivation: Why not Airflow or Prefect?
+## Why not Airflow or Prefect?

 Popular workflow engines, Airflow and Prefect, are powerful and valuable tools, but they require writing Python code to run workflows.
 In many cases, there are already hundreds of thousands of existing lines of code written in other languages such as shell scripts or Perl.
 Adding another layer of Python on top of these would make it more complicated.
 Also, it is often not feasible to rewrite everything in Python in such situations.
-I searched all over the Internet for a lightweight workflow engine that is easy to use while still leveraging existing code, but no desirable tool existed for such a use case.

 So we decided to develop a new workflow engine, Dagu, which allows you to define DAGs in a simple YAML format.
-So, in that sense, Dagu is **no-code** in terms of the way to manage workflows, compared to Airflow, Prefect, and Luigi.
-Since it's just a YAML file that define commands to execute, existing programs can be easily migrated without modification.
-In addition, because it is self-contained, no-dependency, and it does not require DBMS.
-These features make Dagu an ideal workflow engine to use for existing code base, personal projects, or smaller use cases with fewer people.
+It is self-contained, no-dependency, and it does not require DBMS.

 ## ️How does it work?